 "Trust, but verify.
 Every MCP server, scored."

-We developed a multi-dimensional scoring system that evaluates MCP servers across seven critical factors.
-Each factor contributes to an overall trust score that helps developers make informed decisions.
+We developed a multi-dimensional, CoSAI-aligned scoring system that evaluates MCP servers across twelve critical factors.
+Each factor contributes to an overall trust score that helps developers and AI agents make informed decisions.
+Here's what we check:

 1. Source Verification